 - In 1988, Hurricane GILBERT reached one of the lowest hurricane pressures at 888 millibars.

 - In 1935, scientists recorded a low-pressure reading of 892 millibars in the LABOR DAY Hurricane.

 - Hurricane ALLEN clobbered Texas in 1980, after plummeting to 899 millibars.

 - In 2005, Hurricane RITA, which inflicted major damage in Texas, sank to 895 millibars at its lowest point.

-- Also in 2005, Hurricane KATRINA wreaked havoc on New Orleans and the Gulf Coast having reached a barometric low-pressure reading of 902 millibars.
+- Also in 2005, Hurricane KATRINA wreaked havoc on New Orleans and the Gulf Coast, reaching a barometric hurricane pressure chart reading of 902 millibars.
 When KATRINA made her second landfall, she still registered as low as 920 millibars.

-- Hurricane CAMILLE also reached a low of 900 millibars in 1969.
+- Hurricane CAMILLE also reached one of the lowest hurricane pressures of 900 millibars in 1969.

 - In 1992, Hurricane ANDREW decimated Florida, making landfall as a Category 5 storm.
 The lowest pressure reading of the monster storm fell to 922 millibars.